Homeowners Insurance

 • Smoke

 This policy does not cover any loss or damage caused by not listed aspects.
 Due to its limited coverage, this policy is not recommended for most homeowners.
 In addition, most insurance providers no longer provide this policy.
+The National Association of Insurance Commissioners (NAIC) confirms that HO-1 has been largely phased out of the standard market due to its narrow scope of protection.

 2. HO-2